llvm/llvm-project/llvm/docs/LangRef.rst

 not have side effects and may be speculated freely.
 Results assume the round-to-nearest rounding mode, and subnormals are assumed to be preserved.

-Running LLVM code in an environment where these assumptions are not met can lead to undefined behavior.
-The ``strictfp`` and ``denormal-fp-math`` attributes as well as :ref:`Constrained Floating-Point Intrinsics <constrainedfp>` can be used to weaken LLVM's assumptions and ensure defined behavior in non-default floating-point environments; see their respective documentation for details.
+Running LLVM code in an environment where these assumptions are not met typically leads to undefined behavior.
+The ``strictfp`` and ``denormal-fp-math`` attributes as well as :ref:`Constrained Floating-Point Intrinsics
+<constrainedfp>` can be used to weaken LLVM's assumptions and ensure defined
+behavior in non-default floating-point environments; see their respective documentation for details.

 .. _floatnan: